cristisorxd/language-learning-app/README.md

 - Multiple-Choice Options: Provide multiple-choice options for users to select.
 - Answer Validation: Check user answers and display correctness.
 - Word Translations: Show translations of German words in English when tapped.
-- Exercise Reset: Reset exercises to fetch new ones.
+- Exercise Reset: Reset exercises when there are none left.

 ### Prerequisites